Diflunisal

 Diflunisal is a salicylic acid derivative with analgesic and anti-inflammatory activity.
-It was developed by Merck Sharp & Dohme in 1971, as MK647, after showing promise in a research project studying more potent chemical analogs of aspirin.
-It was first sold under the brand name Dolobid, marketed by Merck & Co., but generic versions are now widely available.
+It was developed by Merck Sharp & Dohme in 1971, after showing promise in a research project studying more potent chemical analogs of aspirin.
+It was first sold under the brand name Dolobid, by Merck & Co., but generic versions are widely available.
 It is classed as a nonsteroidal anti-inflammatory drug (NSAID) and is available in 250 mg and 500 mg tablets.